FabianoManetti/electric_cars_prediction/README.md

 # Definition

-The current project consists of creating a machine learning model to predict the **energy consumption of electric cars**.
+The current project consisted of creating a machine learning model to predict the **energy consumption of electric cars**.

 # Dataset